January to April

 By September, many gannet chicks are fully fledged and start to leave for Africa.
 Winter visitor numbers increase and eiders, shags, cormorants, gulls and peregrines are present.

 Most gannets leave the Bass by the end of October and head south to Africa.
-Winter visitors such as knot, purple sandpipers and turnstones increase in number.
-Grey seal numbers start to build on the Isle of May for the breeding season and pups are born from mid-October.
+Winter visitors such as knot, sanderlings, redshanks, purple sandpipers and turnstones increase in number.
+These shorebirds return to the UK from their overseas breeding grounds, some travelling from as far North as the Arctic.
+Grey seal numbers start to build on the Isle of May for the breeding season, and pups are born from mid-October.